legluondunet/MyLittleLutrisScripts/Scorched Planet/README.md

 - Lutris script maintained by legluondunet https://github.com/legluondunet/MyLittleLutrisScripts

-# Scorched Planet - CD Matrox + 86Box
+# Scorched Planet - CD Matrox + 86Box + Win95
 ### Description:
 Play "Scorched Planet" CD Matrox edition on Linux!
 ### Technical notes:
+- Using 86Box with a ready to use Windows 95 install
 - Matrox provided a Scorched CD version in his Matrox Mystique card box that can run only with a Matrox card.
-This version of this game has different textures than the other versions
+This exclusive game's version has different textures
-- Once you launched Windows 95 virtual machine, go to "My Computer", click on CD Drive and install game
+- Once Windows 95 virtual machine launched, go to "My Computer", click on CD drive and install game
 - You will need a good hardware config or the game will not be playable
 ### Credits:
 - 86Box: https://github.com/86Box/86Box